-Therefore, the best way to relieve your pooch from fleas and provide a lasting protection for her is to combine Sentinel Spectrum with something that will have an immediate relief (some of the products mentioned next will do the trick).
-This is an easy, proven and effective method.
+Therefore, the best way to relieve your pooch from fleas and provide lasting protection for her is to combine Sentinel Spectrum with something that will have immediate relief (some of the products mentioned next will do the trick).
+This is an easy, proven, and effective method.

 They all use the same flea poison, but each has different additional poisons that treat other parasites (like mites or ticks).
 If you only care about fleas, these are all basically the same.

 The Bayer products are easy and very effective.
 They aren't the cheapest option on this list, but 9 times out of 10 they will get the job done right the first time.